davidkhala/oracle-exam-dump/1Z0-1089-20/README.md

     - [x] iPerf
     - [ ] fio
     - [ ] Vdbench
+- Want to store small files (KBs) workload in a file system.
+    What two options should you use to measure performance for this system.
+    - [ ] CPU
+    - [ ] Memory
+    - [x] High IOPS
+    - [x] Latency
 - A customer has a very busy workload.
 The model is very large (1 PB range) and only some small files are updated for new jobs.
 Throughput needed during the run is roughly 25GB/s.

     What Is a fast and cost-conscious way to handle the file system?